j-jackson9/deadline-detector/README.md

 ## 🧠 How It Works

 1. User highlights text on a webpage
-2. Extension attempts to extract a date from the selected text
+2. Extension attempts to extract a date from the selected text(look for "Extract Deadline")
 3. The extracted date is displayed in a simplified format
 4. User can: